Politics Technology Truth and Falsehood... an Introduction

 And it has been that way ever since.

-Heather Forest’s Wisdom Tales from Around the World (World Storytelling), August House, 1996.
+Excerpted from Heather Forest’s Wisdom Tales from Around the World (World Storytelling), August House, 1996.

 I thought it only fitting that a blog about technology and politics would use as its founding story a fable out of Africa.
 You see, modern humans originated from Africa and migrated everywhere else.
 Every other part of the globe was colonized from that claw rift of Tanzania.
 From there, we took our Palaeolithic habits of thought with us.
 Despite many technological revolutions and extraordinary genetic drift, despite the extraordinary distances that humanity traveled and extraordinary tools that we've created, the human mind is still a Stone Age design.
 Expecting human beings to become perfectly moral, now that we have better technology and better education, is both utopian and naïve.